 9 “As I looked, “thrones were set in place, and the Ancient of Days took his seat.
 His clothing was as white as snow; the hair of his head was white like wool.
 His throne was flaming with fire . . .
 The court was seated, and the books were opened.

 11 “Then I continued to watch because of the boastful words the horn was speaking.
 I kept looking until the beast was slain and its body destroyed and thrown into the blazing fire.
 12 (The other beasts had been stripped of their authority, but were allowed to live for a period of time.)

-Whether this fire is from asteroid impacts, or whether it is another kind of fire which we will see shortly, remains to be seen.
+Whether this fire is from asteroid impacts, CME, or whether it is from the small second sun, remains to be seen.
 Notice that Christ is seen coming “with the clouds of heaven.”
 All the Earth will be covered with clouds, as we will see later in this book.

 Mother Elena Leonardi lived in Italy during the 20th century.
 She was a pupil of Padre Pio from the age of nine.
 She received visions and messages from Mary from 1973 to 1983:

 “An unforeseen fire will descend over the whole earth, and a great part of humanity will be destroyed.
 This will be a time of despair for the impious: with shouts and satanic blasphemy, they will beg to be covered by the mountains, and they will try to seek refuge in caverns, but to no avail. . . . all who refuse to repent of their sins will perish in a sea of fire! . . .
 Russia will be almost completely burned.”
 (Albert J. Hebert, The Three Days’ Darkness.)